jonfk/jonfk.ca/_posts/2015-02-20-Some-notes-on-bash-scripting.md

   esac
 done
 ```

 A column ':' before a character tells getopts which character needs a value.
 A column ':' at the beginning of the optstring (e.g. ":h:s") sets OPTION var
 with “?” and the $OPTARG with the wrong character and no output to stderr.
-Otherwise it would print an illegal argument message to stderr.
+Otherwise it would print an illegal argument message to stderr, if an invalid flag
+is used.

 ##Print a multiline string
 Instead of printing with several echos for each line use here documents.